 Composting at home for a year can save global-warming gasses equivalent to what your washing machine produces in 3 months.

-Try your hand at kitchen composting using this handy guide from PBS Kids!
+Try your hand at kitchen composting using this handy guide from PBS Kids! - We can ask our local supermarket what they do with their excess food.

 If they say they can’t donate food because of legal liability, make them aware of the 1996 Good Samaritan Food Act, which removes the legal risks entailed for companies when food is given to the needy.

 When talking to folks at your supermarket, ask them to sell cosmetically imperfect fruits and vegetables.
-You may want to take pictures and post them, like Ugly Fruits and Vegetables does on Twitter with funny captions!
+You may want to take pictures and post them, like Ugly Fruits and Vegetables does on Twitter with funny captions! - We can challenge the Use By, Best By, Sell by dates.

 These dates are hard to decipher.
 The National Resources Defense Council, in a report called The Dating Game, argue that date labels don’t really tell us when food will go bad.
 “Sell by 3/22” doesn’t mean that a loaf of bread will be moldy on 3/23.
 It’s just the date when the manufacturer thinks the bread will be at its freshest.